-OBJECTIVE 36.3: BABCOCK RANCH COMMUNITY.
-To minimize the development impacts of the Babcock Ranch Community (BRC) in Charlotte County on the Lee County transportation system, with the goal of protecting the rural nature of northeastern Lee County, and to assure the transportation impacts in Lee County, generated by the Babcock Ranch Community (BRC) approved in Charlotte County, are funded entirely by the BRC Independent Service District (ISD) or other BRC related funding mechanism.
-In addition, to provide a process by which these identified improvements are added to the Lee Plan Transportation Map Series and the Capital Improvement Program (CIP).
-(Ordinance No. 10-03)
+OBJECTIVE 36.3: BABCOCK RANCH COMMUNITY (BRC).
+To minimize the development impacts of the BRC in Charlotte County on the Lee County transportation system, with the goal of protecting the rural nature of northeastern Lee County, and to assure the transportation impacts in Lee County, generated by the BRC approved in Charlotte County, are funded entirely by the BRC ISD or other BRC related funding mechanism.
+In addition, to provide a process by which these identified improvements are added to the Transportation Map Series and the Capital Improvement Program (CIP).
+(Ord.
+No. 10-03)

 POLICY 36.3.1: Lee County views as a priority the proposed East-West Connector roadway and related interstate interchange and any other transportation/mobility improvements that will minimize the impacts in Lee County from the development of the BRC in Charlotte County.
 Lee County supports the use of the Lee County and Charlotte County MPO plan update processes in a comprehensive, coordinated, cooperative fashion to consider the need for, and location of, an East-West Connector roadway and related interstate interchange, as well as evaluation of transportation alternatives that might serve the projected need related to development of the BRC while minimizing the impacts to the rural nature of northeast Lee County.
-Upon inclusion in the appropriate MPO plan(s), funding for the East-West Connector roadway or transportation/mobility alternatives will be allocated in accordance with Policy 36.3.3(c) below.
-(Ordinance No. 10-03)
+Upon inclusion in the appropriate plan(s), funding for the East-West Connector roadway transportation/mobility alternatives will be allocated in accordance with Policy 36.3.3(c).
+(Ord.
+No. 10-03)